tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | SQL, DDL, DML                                                                                              |

-Please write a SQL or pl/pgsql function `func_minimim` (it’s up to you) that has an input parameter is an array of numbers and the function should return a minimum value.
+Please write a SQL or pl/pgsql function `func_minimum` (it’s up to you) that has an input parameter is an array of numbers and the function should return a minimum value.

 To check yourself and call a function, you can make a statement like below.

-    SELECT func_minimim(VARIADIC arr => ARRAY[10.0, -1.0, 5.0, 4.4]);
+    SELECT func_minimum(VARIADIC arr => ARRAY[10.0, -1.0, 5.0, 4.4]);

 ## Chapter XII